KML-Style/osm_sparql/meteo/README.md

 ### `meteoApi.js`
 Contains functions to fetch meteo data:
-- `getForecast(lat, lon)` → returns forecast JSON (with hourly temperature, humidity, precipitation and its probability, visibility, wind speed and direction and daily UV index max) for the given coordinates.
+- `getMeteoForecast(lat, lon, days)` → returns forecast JSON (with hourly temperature, humidity, precipitation and its probability, visibility, wind speed and direction and daily UV index max) for the next days corresponding to the given coordinates.
-- `getHistory(lat, lon, startDate, endDate)` → returns historical JSON (with hourly temperature, humidity, precipitation, wind speed & daily temperautre min/max/mean, precipitation sum and wind max speed) for the given coordinates and date range.
+- `getMeteoHistorical(lat, lon, startDate, endDate)` → returns historical JSON (with hourly temperature, humidity, precipitation, wind speed & daily temperautre min/max/mean, precipitation sum and wind max speed) for the given coordinates and date range.

 Both functions return a JSON object that follows the **Open-Meteo** structure.